tshepang/blog-movies/content/movies/Mandingo (1975).rst

 **pros**

--  the them of extreme oppression, both of women and of black people, is very well done
+-  the theme of extreme oppression, both of women and of black people, is very well done
 -  decent production design
 -  decent acting